Born without a passion for fashion, how Armani ended up a billionaire king of style

 The sole shareholder of his empire until the end, Armani was still choreographing a tribute to his couture line – normally seen only twice yearly in Paris – Giorgio Armani Privé.
 According to the Istituto Marangoni, the exhibition “captures two decades of design as a series of emotions”, complete with a bespoke soundtrack by L’Antidote.

-Former Tatler editor Jane Proctor posted a picture of Armani with his arm around her at the opening of the Emporio shop on Bond Street in around 2005: “Thank you Giorgio for giving us all the best clothes.
+Former Tatler editor Jane Procter posted a picture of Armani with his arm around her at the opening of the Emporio shop on Bond Street around 2005: “Thank you Giorgio for giving us all the best clothes.
 Once you relaxed the rules, everything else followed.
 RIP.”

 Armani himself put it simply: “At the end of the day, our goal is to make people more attractive, more beautiful.”